mdaffin/disconnected.systems/_posts/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

 articles around the topic to give a more complete, but still minimal, example.
-The final source can be found on [this github repository](https://github.com/james147/embedded-examples/tree/master/teensy-3-assembler) and only contains two files: the assembler source and the linker script, which I will explain in this post.
+The final source can be found on [this github repository](https://github.com/james147/embedded-examples/tree/master/teensy-3-assembler) and only contains two files: the assembly source and the linker script, which I will explain in this post.

 # Requirements